 Everything that I list, I own, have used, and rely on to make delicious things for my readers.

-I am happy to advise you if you have questions about these items, their work, what to make with them, etc. I also have written up all of the flour blends I have used, so you know the best gluten free flour and which to use, and when.
+I am happy to advise you if you have questions about these items, their work, what to make with them, etc. I have also written up all the flour blends I use so you know the best gluten free flour and which to use, and when.

 Gluten Free Flours and Blends: